Information compiled from:

 Rev. Angelo Paganini ~ May 1873 - May 1875

 Born, educated and ordained in Italy, Father.
 Angelo Paganini did missionary work among immigrants in New Jersey and Maryland before coming to Cleveland in May 1873.
-As Pastor of Our Lady of Mount Carmel in Warren, he also served missions such as St. Joseph from May 1873-May 1875.
-He visited Italy, May 1875-January 1876, and then became Pastor of St. Mary, Hudson (February 1876-May 1877).
+As Pastor of Our Lady of Mount Carmel in Warren, he also served missions such as St. Joseph from May 1873 to May 1875.
+He visited Italy, May 1875 to January 1876, and then became Pastor of St. Mary, Hudson (February 1876 to May 1877).
 Rev. Angelo Paganini returned to Italy where he died of cholera near Assisi in August of 1884.

 Rev. Joseph Paganini ~ 1875